mbchris/node-red-contrib-azure-eventhub-receive-jsSDK/readme.md

 Drop the **node-red-contrib-azure-event-hub-receive** node on a Flow.
 Double click on the node to open the settings and configure:

-- **Event Hub Connection String**: the connection string of the event hug, it can be retrieved from the Azure Portal.
-It should look like *Endpoint=sb://XXX.servicebus.windows.net/;SharedAccessKeyName=XXX;SharedAccessKey=XXX;EntityPath=XXX*
+- **Event Hub Connection String**: the connection string of the event hub, it can be retrieved from the Azure Portal.
+It should look like *Endpoint=sb://XXX.servicebus.windows.net/;SharedAccessKeyName=XXX;SharedAccessKey=XXX* It should not contain the EntityPath.
+- **Event Hub Name**: the name the event hub, it can be retrieved from the Azure Portal.
 - **Event Hub Consumer Group**: the name of the Consumer Group you would like to use.
 If you didn't create any custom Consumer Groups in your Event Hub, you can use the default name which is *$default*

 ![](images/propertiespane.png)